Think you know which Mexican city is better to visit – Merida or Valladolid?

 There are a few different ways to get to Merida including by land and air.

-If you are considering flying to this city you’ll land at Mérida International Airport (called Aeropuerto International de Merida).
+If you are considering flying to this city you’ll land at Mérida International Airport (called Aeropuerto Internacional de Merida).

 It sees roughly 2 million passengers per year and is a great option for getting to this Mexican town.